WenHao2130/ARMIAS/README_EN.md

   - This module provides a one-click function to batch copy target files within the module to data/ or sdcard/, facilitating module configuration and usage.
   - At the same time, it also supports direct modification of `data` and `sdcard`.
   **Note**: This operation will copy all files under "target directory within the module/*".
 Please ensure that the correct folder structure is set up and **permissions are set correctly**.
-  Example of directories within the module: `patches/sdcard/`, `patches/data/`, `patches/apks/`
+  Example of directories within the module: `./files/patches/sdcard/`, `./files/patches/data/`, `./files/patches/apks/`

 - **Automatic batch installation of APKs** `(su)`
   A simple and straightforward feature that allows you to install multiple APKs in batch.

+- **Download Files from the Internet**
+  - Supports fetching the latest specific release file from a GitHub repository
+  - Supports batch downloading of files
+  - Supports batch downloading and installation of modules

 - **Post-installation module patching**
-  Files in the `/patches/modules/` directory will be copied to `data/adb/modules_update/`.
+  Files in the `./files/patches/modules/` directory will be copied to `data/adb/modules_update/`.
-  Please create a folder with the same ID as the installed module in the `/patches/modules/` directory and place the necessary patch files in it.
+  Please create a folder with the same ID as the installed module in the `./files/patches/modules/` directory and place the necessary patch files in it.

 - **Configuration file: settings.sh**